swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 ## Deploy the self-hosted runner

-### Self-hosted runner
+### Self-hosted base runner

-We will now deploy our self-hosted GitHub runner to our Kubernetes cluster (runner.yaml).
+We will now deploy our self-hosted GitHub runner to our Kubernetes cluster with the help of a `runner.yaml configuration file.
 As a reminder, the runner is used to execute the GitHub Action workflows defined in the repository.

-The runner will use the custom Docker image that we built and pushed to the GitHub Container Registry.
-Replace `<my_username>` and `<my_repository_name>` with your own username and repository name.
+The runner will use the custom Docker image that we pushed to the GitHub Container Registry.
+It is identified by a `base-runner` label.

+Replace `<my_username>` and `<my_repository_name>`
+with your own username and repository name.

 ```txt title="kubernetes/runner.yaml"